-31We will discuss the evidence on population concentration separately, in the next subsection.

-inequality.
-Table 5 shows the evidence from the regression analysis, by reproducing the exercise in Table 4B while including a measure of density.
-As suggested by the theory, the coefficient on density is negative and highly significant in all specifications, and the comparison with the population size coefficients shows that this finding is actually even more robust than the result on size itself.
-The coefficient on density is always highly statistically significant, even when errors are clustered at the country level and the three sets of dummy variables are included, which eventually renders population size itself insignificant (Columns (4)-(7)).
+Population density While we leave the discussion of population concentration to subsection 5.3, we can provide evidence for our second prediction using data on population density.
+In fact, the prediction receives strong support from the raw scatterplot in Figure 6, where the Gini coefficients are plotted against a measure of density (population size divided by total land area) in logarithmic form.32 Unlike Figure 5, this plot's negative slope is evidently not distorted by the presence of outliers.
+As anticipated in the previous section, including population density in the analysis helps us make sense of countries such as Brazil and South Africa, which would seem to challenge the connection between population and inequality.
+Table 4 shows the evidence from the regression analysis, by reproducing the exercise in Table 3B while including a measure of density.
+As suggested by the theory, the coefficient on density is negative and highly significant in all specifications, and the comparison with the population size coefficient on density is always highly statistically significant, even when errors are clustered at the country level and the three sets of dummy variables are included, which eventually renders population size itself insignificant (Columns (4)-(7)).
+We interpret this as evidence in favor of the importance of the spatial distribution of the population, as highlighted by the extension in Section 4.2.1.

-Note that the analysis in Table 5 is restricted to the sample of non-democracies, to which all of our predictions pertain.
-While we do not report the results for the sample of democracies, in the interest of saving space, it is worth stressing that, just as in Table 4A, the relationship between inequality and population density also vanishes for those countries.
+Note that the analysis in Table 4 is restricted to the sample of non-democracies, to which all of our predictions pertain.
+While we do not report the results for the sample of democracies, in the interest of saving space, it is worth stressing that, just as in Table 3A, the relationship between inequality and population density also vanishes for those countries.
 Finally, we add that the results with levels instead of logs are still qualitatively similar.
 In sum, the empirical evidence strongly supports our theory's prediction that, in addition to the effect of population size, a non-democratic country that is more densely populated is likely to have a less unequal distribution.